 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-POLYNOMIAL is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+polynomial is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-COMBO, a FORTRAN90 library which includes routines for ranking, unranking, enumerating and randomly selecting balanced sequences, cycles, graphs, Gray codes, subsets, partitions, permutations, restricted growth functions, Pruefer codes and trees.
+COMBO, a FORTRAN90 code which includes routines for ranking, unranking, enumerating and randomly selecting balanced sequences, cycles, graphs, Gray codes, subsets, partitions, permutations, restricted growth functions, Pruefer codes and trees.

-HERMITE_PRODUCT_POLYNOMIAL, a FORTRAN90 library which defines Hermite product polynomials, creating a multivariate polynomial as the product of univariate Hermite polynomials.
+HERMITE_PRODUCT_POLYNOMIAL, a FORTRAN90 code which defines Hermite product polynomials, creating a multivariate polynomial as the product of univariate Hermite polynomials.

-LEGENDRE_PRODUCT_POLYNOMIAL, a FORTRAN90 library which defines Legendre product polynomials, creating a multivariate polynomial as the product of univariate Legendre polynomials.
+LEGENDRE_PRODUCT_POLYNOMIAL, a FORTRAN90 code which defines Legendre product polynomials, creating a multivariate polynomial as the product of univariate Legendre polynomials.

-SET_THEORY, a FORTRAN90 library which demonstrates MATLAB commands that implement various set theoretic operations.
+SET_THEORY, a FORTRAN90 code which demonstrates commands that implement various set theoretic operations.

-SUBSET, a FORTRAN90 library which enumerates, generates, ranks and unranks combinatorial objects including combinations, compositions, Gray codes, index sets, partitions, permutations, subsets, and Young tables.
+SUBSET, a FORTRAN90 code which enumerates, generates, ranks and unranks combinatorial objects including combinations, compositions, Gray codes, index sets, partitions, permutations, subsets, and Young tables.